theJaxon/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 * kubelet: controls each worker node and provides the APIs that are used by the `control plane` in order to manage and communicate with the worker nodes, the kubelet is the middle-man between the control plane and the container runtime

 * kube-proxy: Manages iptables rules on the worker node thus providing virtual network access to the pods

+* CNI: specification and libraries for writing plugins to configure network interfaces in Linux containers

 ## Provisioning a Kubernetes Worker Node